-It’s an exciting time for virtual reality.
+It’s an exciting time for virtual reality and the best VR headsets.
 After a cooling-off period following the molten hot start VR had, we’re starting to see companies settling in for the long haul.
 That means continuing investment, especially in the hardware platforms themselves, and the fruit of those investments is starting to ripen.
 The announcement and early demos of Oculus Quest have cemented standalone, wireless headsets as a viable path forward for VR in terms of accessibility and a low barrier of entry.
 Meanwhile, new technology like the eye-tracking showcased in the Vive Pro Eye paired with better image quality and ever widening fields of view mean higher quality virtual experiences that are easier to jump into than ever.

 The resounding consensus is that the future looks bright.
 Later in this feature I'll delve into the hardware and technology driving the future of VR and what that means for gaming and virtual experiences.
 Sharing space in virtual reality is a novel experience, one for which the potential has barely been uncapped, and the pioneers in the field I spoke with had high hopes (and a lot to say) about the social possibilities both in and beyond games.

 But pushing forward also means confronting some of the most pressing challenges of VR.
 Like any technology that has yet to be broadly adopted by a mainstream audience, VR remains perched on an unstable precipice.
 While indicators of VR's viability are strong, there are no guarantees that it will continue to be a sound investment, and like any new technology, much rests on the financials underpinning it.
 I reached out to platform holders, publishers, and developers across VR to take their temperature on the current state of the field, its future prospects, and what excites them most about our shared virtual future.